 Lenders will check your credit history as part of the process, as well as asking you about any payments you may have missed in the past.
 Before starting the application process it’s worth checking your credit file for free here so you can be sure the details are correct.

 For more information on building up your credit score it’s worth reading our blog ‘How to build up your credit score and save for a mortgage at the same time’.

 Help and AdviceUsing a broker can help you find the most suitable mortgage based on your circumstances as they will be able to search the market for you and help you find the best deal.
-Here at London and Country we offer award-winning, fee-free, independent mortgage advice.
-To speak to an expert adviser call us on 0800 953 0304 (or 0330 303 0036 from a mobile).
+Here at London and Country we offer award-winning, fee-free mortgage advice.
+To speak to an expert adviser call us today.

 YOUR HOME OR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.